lilchiken/ecommerce-django-project/README.md

 ## 📖 Installation
 someMarket can be installed via pip.
 To start, clone the repo to your local computer and change into the proper directory.
+Remember, static files are in the branch 'with_static_files'.
+If you want to use it, just pull this branch to your local machine.
 !!!
 Before start project you need to install Redis, see how you can do it [here](https://redis.io/docs/getting-started/) !!! (or disable caching in project)

 ```